Skip to main content

-MCQs (with clinical case) on Monkeypox virus, infection, diagnosis and treatment - Medical microbiology
+MCQs and answers (with clinical case) on Monkeypox virus, infection, diagnosis and treatment - Medical microbiology

 1)The first 2022 monkeypox virus outbreak occurred in Nigeria.